atok624/Blog-app-rails/README.md

 ### Prerequisites

-In order to run this project you need ruby, rails and postgres installed:
+In order to run this project you need ruby, rails and Postgres installed:

 On Linux: